• Contact Us

 This procedure shows how to add a new PAM module.
 New modules can be created to cover site-specific security policies or to support third party applications.

-Before You Begin: You must assume the root role.
 Determine which control flags and which options should be used.
 Refer to How PAM Stacking Works below for information on the control flags.

 1. Ensure that the ownership and permissions are set so that the module file is owned by root and the permissions are 555.